numcrab/Software_Practice_1/README.md

 ## Introduction
 Dangkong Project (2017.04 ~ 2017.06): made by Kyuyeon & Yeonjae

-This is piano program with simple UI, whose sound can be triggered by not only mouse but also keyboard.
+This is piano program implemented by java with simple UI, whose sound can be triggered by not only mouse but also keyboard.
 - You can simply play the piano with pedal, by "Singleplay" mode.
 - You can also play together with your friend, by "Multiplay" mode.
 - You can practice scores you want, by "Song Practice" mode.